JohnGatara/Vigenere-cipher/README.md

 The program was broken down to the following functions:

 def text_processor(plain):
-This function takes in the supplied message and removes special characters and numbers and returns the plain text in upper case.
+This function takes in the supplied message, removes special characters,  numbers and returns the plain text in upper case.

 def key_generator(nplain,key):
 This function accepts the processed plain text and the supplied key.
-It generates the key by repeating itself to make sure, the key matches the length of the message.
+It generates the key by repeating it to make sure, the key matches the length of the message.

 def vigenere_encrypt(nplain,pkey):
-This fucntion takes in the auto generated key and the message and encrypts it by doing alphabetic substitution, then it returns the encrypted text.
+This fucntion takes in the auto generated key and the message.
+It encrypts it by doing alphabetic substitution, then it returns the encrypted text.

 def vigenere_decrypt(hashed,pkey):
 Lastly, decryption is done by taking the auto generated key and the hashed text and returning it to its orginal state, this function returns deciphered text.